 And just like going to someone’s house, the menu always changes.
 Sometimes, you may get a 5 course meal, a dinner showcasing one signature dish, or a champagne party.

-When I started VEA Supper Club back in 2011 (geez, that seems like an eternity ago), the idea was simply to bring people together over a shared meal and of course, great drinks.
+VEA Supper Club started with the idea of simply bringing people together over a shared meal and of course, great drinks.
 VEA stands for Vivek's Epicurean Adventures, which was a blog I ran back in the day.
 I realize now, it was probably the worst name ever.
 The blog was a place for me to share recipes with friends and family, but as I got included into the larger body and world of food bloggers, it served as an avenue for challenging me to become a better cook.
 Trying new things became a passion for me - joining a CSA, making my own bacon at home, learning about the food culture of the place I live and traveling the world to try new and interesting cuisines.
 After a while, however, I cared less about writing recipes and instead wanted to tell stories.

 At the end of the day, it's all about delivering something tasty on your plate, something you haven't had before and hopefully something you'll come back for.

 Thanks for coming and I hope to see you at dinner soon.